Records for safeties in football: Overtime walkoff safeties

 On September 8, 2002, an overtime safety nearly occurred in a matchup between the Tampa Bay Buccaneers and New Orleans Saints.

 Late in overtime, Tampa Bay was pinned back at their own 5-yard line.
 Tom Tupa attempted to punt on fourth down from the endzone, but Saints defender Fred McAfee was unblocked.
 As Tupa was being tackled, he attempted a shovel pass in desperation to John Howell from his non-throwing arm.
 The ball was intercepted by James Allen, who stood in the confines of the endzone for a game-winning touchdown.

+On January 17, 2026, in overtime, a walk-off safety for the Broncos was not called (NFL Rule 11, Section 5, Article 1a).
+Replay showed a fairly obvious holding penalty was not called on the Bills when quarterback Josh Allen was in the endzone.
+Since both teams had possessed the ball in overtime, the safety would have won the game for the Broncos (who later on did win 33-30).
+The last 20 minutes of game time were marred by several controversial calls and non-calls, and this one is at risk of being overshadowed and forgotten.

 Super Bowl safeties

 To date, a safety has been scored in the Super Bowl nine times, or once every 6.6 Super Bowls, with both the Pittsburgh Steelers and New York Giants being involved in three such instances, each scoring a safety in two instances and giving up a safety in another.

 Safeties have occurred in back-to-back Super Bowls in two instances, and three straight Super Bowls in one instance: Super Bowl IX and Super Bowl X; Super Bowl XX and Super Bowl XXI; and Super Bowl XLVI, Super Bowl XLVII and Super Bowl XLVIII.

 The longest drought between Super Bowl safeties is eighteen years (between Super Bowl XXV to Super Bowl XLIII), while the shortest time between Super Bowl safeties is sixteen seconds of gameplay, between the final play from scrimmage in Super Bowl XLVII and the first play from scrimmage in Super Bowl XLVIII.
 No safety has yet been scored in the third quarter of any Super Bowl.